-When buying property in Thailand, it's important to conduct due diligence to ensure that the property is as advertised and as good as it sounds.
-Listed below are a few tips to help you conduct due diligence properly.
-This article will explain the importance of a title search and physical inspection as part of due diligence, and give you tips on how to negotiate a discount with a developer.
+When buying property in Thailand, it's important to conduct Thai due diligence to ensure that the property is as advertised and as good as it sounds.
+Listed below are a few tips to help you conduct Thai due diligence properly.
+This article will explain the importance of a Thailand title search and physical inspection as part of Thai due diligence, and give you tips on how to negotiate a discount with a developer.
 Keep reading for more tips!

 Performing property due diligence in Thailand requires a thorough examination of a property and its owner.
 Apart from asking about the owner's credibility and the legality of the property, it also involves checking the condition of the property and its sewage system, telephone system, and other infrastructure.
 It is important to perform due diligence to avoid being scammed by a scam artist.
 Listed below are some steps you can take to perform property due diligence in Thailand.